Who am I?

 Software Engineer Intern

-During summer 2019, I was a Software Engineering Intern at Cisco under supervision of Eliot Lear and I worked on MUD-Visualizer a tool that can be used to visualize the Manufacturer Usage Description (MUD) files.
-An online version of the MUD-Visualizer is available at w2.mudmaker.org.
+In summer 2019, I was a Software Engineering Intern at Cisco under supervision of Eliot Lear and I worked on developing the MUD-Visualizer (open source) tool to facilitate deployment of Manufacturer Usage Description (MUD) standard for protecting IoT devices

 2017 January - Present